-Superman & Lois is a new 13-episode series chronicling the superhero career of the DC Comics icon, Superman.
-It is a spin-off of the popular TV series Supergirl, which stars Melissa Benoist as Kara Zor-El/Supergirl, the cousin of Superman who landed on Earth years after her famous relative.
-(While the coronavirus pandemic has forced productions to remain halted, Supergirl is expected to air its sixth season in the future.)
+Superman & Lois is a new 13-episode series about the DC Comics icon, Superman, and his married life with award-winning reporter Lois Lane.
+It is a spin-off of the TV series Supergirl, which stars Melissa Benoist as Kara Zor-El/Supergirl, the cousin of Superman.
+While the coronavirus pandemic has forced many TV productions to pause, Supergirl is expected to air its sixth and final season in the future.

 What is the plot of Superman & Lois?

-Unlike previous Superman shows, like Superboy/The Adventures of Superboy and Smallville, the series will not be an origin story nor explore the adolescent years of Clark Kent.
-Instead, reminiscent of the cult classic 1990s drama Lois & Clark that starred Dean Cain and Teri Hatcher, Superman & Lois will feature an older, more experienced Superman in his adulthood.
+Unlike previous Superman shows, like Superboy and Smallville, the series will not be an origin story nor will it explore the teenage years of Clark Kent.
+Instead, reminiscent of the 1990s soap drama Lois & Clark with Dean Cain and Teri Hatcher, Superman & Lois will have an older, experienced Superman in his adulthood.

-As teased in the crossover special "Crisis on Infinite Earths," the show will age up Jonathan Kent (introduced as a baby) into a teenager.
+Helbing also said that the multiverse re-mapping of "Crisis on Infinite Earths" allowed the producers to have a "blank slate," which led to aging up Jonathan Kent — introduced as an infant in the 2019 special — into a teenager.
 The show will also introduce Jordan Kent, Jon's twin brother and a new character invented for the series.

 The show will also share continuity with the TV series Supergirl and the rest of the Arrowverse, which include shows like The Flash, Black Lightning, Legends of Tomorrow, and Batwoman.
 The annual crossover means Superman & Lois may pack in a lot more superheroes should there be a Season 2.